zxcwhale/android_hal_gpsbds/README.md

 8. Type command "adb push framework.jar /system/framework" to update new framework to your device.

 ##Reboot your device
-The driver will take effect after you reboot your device.
+The driver will take effect after you reboot the device.